saddam24/Network_intrusion_detection_system_with-Machine-learning/README.md

 # intruisionDetectionSystem
-This is our Master thesis which is titled:
+This is our Master thesis project which is titled:
 Analysis of Network Intrusion Detection System (NIDS) with Machine Learning

 We are going to detect zero day attack using reinforcement learning algorithm.